-For transfers it is important for to contact the Community Health program faculty to discuss potential transfer courses and credits inorder to accurately and efficiently advise you regarding progression through the program.
+For transfers, it is important to contact the Community Health program faculty to discuss potential transfer courses and credits in order to accurately and efficiently advise you regarding progression through the program.

 The Community Health program is housed in the School of Health Sciences and Human Services, within the Department of Health Professions.
 Please contact the BSCH Program Director to make an appointment for major or minor program advising.

 Office of Undergraduate Admission

 Rhoda F. Berkson

 Susan M. Karp